lwcorp/watchparty/README.md

 # History
 Goals 2-5 goals clashed because `track` not only doesn't support non Unicode, it only supports VTT subtitles and **not** local ones.
 In other words, you have to both convert your regular SRT subtitles into Unicode, then into VTT, then upload them and use online links instead of just your computer files.

-Goal 6 was challenging as `track` seemingly doesn't have a built-in way to set margin.
+Goal 3 was specifically challenging as `track` seemingly doesn't have a built-in way to set margin.

 The last goal was problematic because practically almost all chats out rely on servers, while it's a complete overkill if only the host gets to chat anyway (as the rest just see it over Chromecast).